-New York bred Young Stretch; Baldwin, LI raised rapper began his writing career at the tender age of 12.
+New York bred Rapper Young Stretch; Baldwin, LI raised rapper began his writing career at the tender age of 12.
 His 10th grade anthem “Heading To The Top” sparked the flame to the fire for the young artist.
 He spoke about his hustle along with his attempt to revive the beloved Hip-Hop industry.
-An inside look on Young Stretch, Check it out…
+An inside look on the Rapper Young Stretch, Check it out…

 Parlé Magazine: Where are you from?